Cleiti/D.-zibethinus_WGS/README.md

 ### Raw data

 This project used three kinds of input raw data: genomic short Illumina reads and genomic long PacBio reads, as well as transcriptomic short Illumina reads.
 All the input files were in **.fq.gz** format

+The given input data belonged to three different scaffolds (6, 10 and 11).
+All analyses up to feature counting are performed for all three of these scaffolds, using either separate code files or one for all.
+For the last two steps of the analysis, due to lack of time, only results from scaffold 10 are used.

+The reads represent nine different combinations cultivar and plant organ, corresponding to a specific experiment ID.
+These are presented below:

+Experiment ID cultivar  plant organ
+SRR6040092  Musang King leaf
+SRR6040093  Musang King root
+SRR6040094  Musang King aril
+SRR6040095  Musang King aril
+SRR6040096  Musang King stem
+SRR6040097  Musang King aril
+SRR6156066  Monthong  aril
+SRR6156067  Monthong  aril
+SRR6156069  Monthong  aril

 ### Short reads preprocessing